 The procedure may be recommended in older boys and men to treat phimosis (the inability to retract the foreskin) or to treat an infection of the penis.

 Parents should talk with their doctor about the benefits and risks of the procedure before deciding whether to circumcise a male child.
 Other factors, such as your culture, religion, and personal preference, will also be involved in your decision.

 There is some evidence that circumcision has health benefits, including:

-- A reduced risk of sexually transmitted diseases in men.
+- A reduced risk of some sexually transmitted diseases in men

-- Protection against penile cancer and a reduced risk of cervical cancer in female sex partners.
+- Protection against penile cancer and a lower risk of cervical cancer in female sex partners

 Circumcision also makes it easier to keep the end of the penis clean.

 Note: Some studies show that good hygiene can help prevent certain problems with the penis, including infections and swelling, even if the penis is not circumcised.
 In addition, using a condom during sex will help prevent STDs and other infections.